The HPS Podcast - Conversations from History, Philosophy and Social Studies of Science

 S5 E4 - Heather Douglas on Rethinking Science’s Social Contract

-This week on The HPS Podcast, we’re joined by internationally recognised philosopher of science and professor at Michigan State University, Heather Douglas.
+This week on The HPS Podcast, Thomas Spiteri is in conversation with internationally recognised philosopher of science and professor at Michigan State University, Heather Douglas.
 Heather’s work has transformed how philosophers and scientists think about values, responsibility, and the relationship between science and society.

 In recognition of her contributions, she has been honoured as a Fellow of the American Association for the Advancement of Science (AAAS) and the Institute for Science, Society, and Policy at the University of Ottawa, and has held senior fellowships at the Center for Philosophy of Science at the University of Pittsburgh and, most recently, with the SOCRATES Group at Leibniz Universität Hannover.